What was the Florida Repeater Council?

 The original Board of Directors was operating outside of the Corporation’s legal boundaries.
 Members of the organization elected a new board to replace it with the goal to reorganize the corporation and make it more responsive to its members.
-Other than the change of the board and its return to its previous Articles of Incorporation, no other changes have been made.
+FASMA is a new legal entity, the FRCs last action was to transfer it’s assets and charge to FASMA before the FRC was dissolved.

 How do the above changes affect me as a Repeater User/Owner?

 For Owners: You will find a more responsive organization with direct interest in service.
-In the near future, more effective and efficient management processes, including web based simplified application and re-coordination procedures will be implemented.
-A web based ticketing system and database system are in the process of being designed and deployed which will simplify operations and give accountability to requests In short: Owners will find a more responsive organization with a commitment to service with a more streamlined, web based application fulfillment process.
+There is a more effective and efficient management process, including web based simplified application and re-coordination procedures have been put in place.
+A web based ticketing system and database system have been deployed which simplify operations and give accountability to requests In short: Owners will find a more responsive organization with a commitment to service with a more streamlined, web based application fulfillment process.

 For Users: The reorganization of the FRC will give users a voice in the management of spectrum in Florida.
 FRC, through its transition to FASMA, will result in “more than a repeater council” to include band planning for all spectrum users, more accessibility to information via web based applications, and higher levels of accountability and openness via web based applications.